openbudgets/integration/README.md

 `sh letsEncryptProductionCert`

 Then the credentials should already be generated to the shared volumes generated during initializing of the folders.

+### Running Docker Containers
+After the environment variables is set up, then you can update from Integration git repository and (re-)starting Docker containers by provided bash shell script with the following command:

+`sh ./refresh_and_restart_prod.sh`

 ## Local Test
 (1) Local Installation: